This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a device that measures the amount of oxygen in your blood.
 A cord with a clip or sticky strip is placed on your finger, ear, or toe.
 The other end of the cord is hooked to a machine.

-- Immunosuppressants: These medicines help prevent the body from attacking its own bone marrow.
+- Immunosuppressants help prevent your body from attacking its own bone marrow.
 This may help the bone marrow make more blood cells.

-- Folic Acid: This is a vitamin that may help your body make more blood cells.
+- Folic acid is a vitamin that may help your body make more blood cells.

-- Iron replacement: This medicine may be given to refill your body's iron supply.
+- Iron replacement is given to refill your body's iron supply.
 Iron may cause your bowel movements to be dark green or black.
 You may also have diarrhea or constipation from the iron.
-Do not stop taking it unless your caregiver tells you to.
+Do not stop taking it unless your healthcare provider tells you to.

-- Steroids: You may take steroids to treat a health problem that is causing your hemolytic anemia.
+- Steroids may be needed to treat a health problem that is causing your hemolytic anemia.
 For example, steroids may be used to help treat an autoimmune disorder.
-Steroids may help decrease the number of RBCs being destroyed by your body.
+Steroids may help decrease the number of red blood cells being destroyed by your body.

-- Blood tests: You may need blood taken to monitor the growth of your blood cells.
-This will help caregivers know what treatment is best for you.
-The blood may be taken from your hand, arm, or IV.
+- Blood tests are used to monitor the growth of your blood cells.
+This will help healthcare providers know what treatment is best for you.

 - Telemetry is continuous monitoring of your heart rhythm.
 Sticky pads placed on your skin connect to an EKG machine that records your heart rhythm.

-- Abdominal ultrasound: An abdominal ultrasound is a simple test that looks at the organs inside of your abdomen.
-Caregivers will look to see if your spleen or liver have grown too large because of the hemolytic anemia.
+- Ultrasound pictures may be used to examine the organs inside your abdomen.
+Healthcare providers will look to see if your spleen or liver have grown too large because of the hemolytic anemia.
 Sound waves are used to show pictures of your abdomen on a monitor.

-- Surgery: Your spleen may get larger as it works harder to remove broken down RBCs.
-As the spleen gets larger, even more RBCs are broken down.
-When this happens, you may need surgery to remove your spleen.
+- Surgery may be used remove your spleen if it gets too large.
+Your spleen may get larger as it works harder to remove broken down red blood cells.
+As the spleen gets larger, even more cells are broken down.

-You could have a bad reaction to a blood transfusion, such as a seizure.
-Treatments may be slow to work, or may not work at all.
+Treatment may be slow to work, or may not work at all.
 This can be life-threatening.
-Ask your caregiver for more information about the risks of hemolytic anemia.
+Ask your healthcare provider for more information about the risks of hemolytic anemia.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.